What is Cluster API Add-on Provider for Fleet (CAAPF)?

 kindnet-cni 1/1

-This should result in a kindnet
+This should result in a kindnet running on the matching cluster:

 > kubectl get pods --context docker-demo -A | grep kindnet